S.O.A.P is a doable, sustainable, practical way to get to know the Bible.

 In the Bible we discover the heart of God, but it is deeply embedded.
 A single verse or superficial understanding won’t capture it, just like with a person.
 Long, close-up knowledge is needed to discover the heart of someone, so expect your relationship with the Bible to slowly grow and unfold over time too.
 The Bible is complicated and a reflection of many very real people's lives.
 As you spend time with it, expect to see your own real life reflected there too.

-Whether you’ve never cracked open the Bible or lived with it for years, using the S.O.A.P. process can give God a chance to speak to your here and now through these long-standing writings.
+Whether you’ve never cracked open the Bible or lived with it for years, using the S.O.A.P. process (see below) can give God a chance to speak to your here and now through these long-standing writings.
 Try it with these readings connected with the current Jacob’s Well conversations.

 Week of June 25 – Science Class 4: Pastors & Surgeons